Skip to main content

 Church administration is one of the least exciting parts of creating a church body but it is no less integral to our mission than anything else.
 In fact, without the organization, structure, and guidance of proper administrators, a church can struggle in every other avenue.

 While it is challenging and sometimes frustrating learning how to set up effective church administration, I hope to simplify that for you.
-I know from my own experience that budgets, paperwork, software, documents, and all of that can be boring and tedious, but it is worth it.
+I know from my own experience that church budgeting, paperwork, software, documents, and all of that can be boring and tedious, but it is worth it.
 Here’s how to set up and implement church admin in a proper way.

 I’ll cover: